Zoom Fatigue: Symptoms, Causes, and Management

 Research says that so-called "Zoom fatigue" is real.
 And it has gained massive popularity after the COVID-19 pandemic.

-Though it's called "Zoom fatigue," it can happen on any video conferencing site.
+Whether or not we had 19 meetings in a row, we can all relate to the feeling of weariness that comes from participating in video conferences all day.
+And, although it's called "Zoom fatigue," it can happen on any video conferencing site.
 It includes Google Hangouts and Meet, Skype, Microsoft Teams, GoToMeeting, and FaceTime.
 BlueJeans, Slack, and Houseparty too join the list.

 But before going deeper, here's a closer look at the symptoms of Zoom Fatigue.